20001327/sessiontypechecker/README.md

 # Session type checker

-the aim of the project is typechecking of erlang processes with their type that are annotated for each process.

-### bin
-in bin folder you can find the jar of the typechecker, you can run in the following way:
-    $ java -jar threeBuyer.jar <source-directory>
-where <source-directory> have to be replaced with the directory cointaing erlang code.
-In the bin folder are available some examples. for example from the bin directory you can run :
-    $ java -jar threeBuyer.jar examples/seller-bank
-to run the seller-bank protocol typechecking.

-you can also test the available examples with docker running
+The aim of the project is to typecheck a “multyparty session” written in Erlang to ensure that it conforms to the global type that specifies the expected protocol.
+You can find examples of multiparty sessions in project/examples/.
+In addition to the source files of the project we also provide (in the bin folder) an already compiled version and a docker of the generated tool that you can test with the command:

     $ docker run eis513/session-type-checker:v1 <example>

-replacing <example> with one of the following:
+replacing <_example_> with one of the following:
 - seller-bank
 - three-buyer
 - recursion

-### project
-In project folder you can find sources and instructions to develop
+The content of the folder examples is described in the readme of the project folder.